magic-sph/magic/doc/sphinx/equations.rst

 and the background density and temperature profiles, either controlled by :math:`Di` or by :math:`N_\rho` and :math:`m`.

+.. seealso:: In MagIC, those control parameters can be adjusted in the
+             :ref:`&phys_param <secPhysNml>` section of the input namelist.

 Variants of the non-dimensional equations and control parameters result from different choices for the fundamental scales.
 For the length scale often :math:`r_o` is chosen instead of :math:`d`.
 Other natural scales for time are the